aw-tests/sdk-for-console/README.md

 ### CDN

-To install with a CDN (content delivery network) add the following scripts to the bottom of your <body> tag, but before you use any  services:
+To install with a CDN (content delivery network) add the following scripts to the bottom of your <body> tag, but before you use any Appwrite services:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/appwrite@1.0.0"></script>